 It is often the best idea to send the device to a data recovery specialist to copy your disk data, and then attempt to repair hardware using copies of data instead of the original disks.
 This approach ensures a roll-back is available should the worse happen.

 If you’ve reached this point and are ready to speak to a data recovery specialist, contact us today for a quote on recovering data from a failed SnapServer.

 What makes Gillware the best option for SnapServer data recovery?

-- Secure data recovery facilities perfect for clients with HIPAA sensitive data and other security needs
+Secure data recovery facilities perfect for clients with HIPPA sensitive data and other security needs

-- Expert computer scientists on staff with decades of experince with RAID arrays
+Expert computer scientists on staff with decades of experience with RAID arrays